C5278/recap-workshop-2025/README.md

 8. Now lets outbox these services from order processing service,

-    8.1 Inventory needs to be updated after the order is submitted.
-This can be done by outboxing Inventory Service.
-Add below code for after Header Update statement
+    8.1 Get the queued inventory service during service initialization as follows.
+This should be placed at the beginning of the async function inside module.exports of your service implementation

     ```javascript
         // Get the queued Inventory service
         const qd_inventoryService = cds.queued(await cds.connect.to("InventoryService"));
+    ```

+    8.2 Inventory needs to be updated after the order is submitted.
+Add below code for after Header Update statement

+    ```javascript
         // Store the inventory service event/message to be emitted after the transaction with the required data
         await qd_inventoryService.send("updateStock", { orderNumber: orderData.OrderNumber, userID: req.user.id, payload: { productID: itemData.Product_ID, quantityPurchased: itemData.Quantity } });
     ```

-    8.2 Reward points to be calculated after the submission.
-This can be done by outboxing Rewards Service.
-Add below code for after Header Update statement
+    8.3 Get the queued reward service during service initialization as follows.
+This should be placed at the beginning of the async function inside module.exports of your service implementation

     ```javascript
         // Get the queued Reward service
         const qd_rewardService = cds.queued(await cds.connect.to("RewardService"));
+    ```

+    8.4 Reward points to be calculated after the submission.
+Add below code for after Header Update statement

+    ```javascript

         // Store the reward service event/message to be emitted after the transaction with the required data
         await qd_rewardService.send("updateRewards", { orderNumber: orderData.OrderNumber, userID: req.user.id, payload: { customerID: orderData.Customer_ID, purchaseAmount: totalAmount } });

     ```